Upper bounds for the regularity of powers of edge ideals of graphs: Notation and preliminaries

 A subset $X$ of $V(G)$ is called \textit{independent} if there is no edge $\{x,y\} \in E(G)$ for $x, y \in X$.
 A \textit{matching} in a graph $G$ is a subgraph consisting of pairwise disjoint edges.
-The largest size of a matching in $G$ is called its matching number.
-If the subgraph is an induced subgraph, the matching is an \textit{induced matching}.
+If a collection of pairwise disjoint edges is an induced subgraph, then the matching is said to be an \textit{induced matching}.
 The largest size of an induced matching in $G$ is called its induced matching number and denoted by $\nu(G)$.

-The \textit{complement} of a graph $G$, denoted by $G^c$, is the graph on the same vertex set in which $\{u,v\}$ is an edge of $G^c$ if and only if it is not an edge of $G$.
-A graph $G$ is \textit{chordal} if every induced cycle in $G$ has length $3$, and is co-chordal if the complement graph $G^c$ is chordal.
-The co-chordal cover number, denoted $\cochord(G)$, is the minimum number $n$ such that there exist co-chordal subgraphs $H_1,\ldots, H_n$ of $G$ with $E(G) = \bigcup_{i=1}^n E(H_i)$.

 One important tool in the study of regularity of powers of edge ideals is even-connections.
 We recall the concept of \textit{even-connectedness} from \cite{banerjee}.